LordofBone/Bot_Engine/README.md

 ###### voice_config.py

 Here audio can be switched on or off and the varying levels of the Chat bots pitch and cadence can be adjusted.

+##### Adding an output interface

+By default, the tkinter GUI is used to display an output of a face with animations; but it can be set to terminal mode by going to config/machine_interface_config.py - 'interface_mode' to 'TERM' rather than 'GUI'.
+This setting is then used under 'functions/core_systems.py':

+    def boot(self):
+        if interface_mode == "GUI":
+            gui_control = GUIController(self)
+            gui_control.begin()
+        elif interface_mode == "TERM":
+            VoiceControllerAccess.play_online()
+            term_control = TerminalController(self)
+            term_control.talk_loop()
+        elif interface_mode == "ROBOT":
+            VoiceControllerAccess.play_online()
+            term_control = TerminalController(self)
+            term_control.talk_loop()

+So it can be expanded out with your own frontend, by passing in the CoreSystem class to another class in a new module this way the chatbots functions can be accessed:

+        self.core_access.bot_talk_io("hello")

+        intro_words = self.core_access.bot_reply

+You can also import the EmotionEngineInterface class from functions.emotion_controller and VoiceControllerAccess from functions.voice_controller and use them to access the emotional state of the bot and also access voice controls, such
+as:

+'VoiceControllerAccess.talking' which can be used in a loop to keep the animation/robotics movement going while the audio is playing.

+The actual TTS is handled in the emotion_controller.py module:

+    VoiceControllerAccess.tts(reply)

+And this can be turned off with the audio config - config/voice_config.py

+This is so the bot can still output audio when in other interface modes.

+The emotion controller can be used to ascertain the current emotion of the bot, so it can be coded around to make faces with animations, robotics or anything else:

+    EmotionEngineInterface.get_emotion()

+With the above, the config and training the chatbot on custom data - you can use the bot engine to integrate into any robotics system or text only chat system.

+Future plans include evolving to emotion system to go beyond positive/negative.